Makunda/DeepLearningASL/README.md

     - Excellent accuracy, but long calculation time
     - Trained on a COCO type dataset (Common Object in Context)

-We didn't had a lot of "firepower" during this project.
-To run and train our deep learning model.
+We didn't had a lot of "firepower" during this project to run and train our deep learning model.
+We first used a NVDIA GTX 1060, and then a RTX 2070.
 So the implementation of a low consuming ressources solution was our priority.
 We still wanted to use the R-CNN model even if it's not the fastest one, the quality of detection was a this time extremely good.

 <u>There are several solutions to this problem:</u>